-Each chakra is located at different points along the spine and each corresponds with different attributes and qualities.
-The lower three chakras are located in the lower portion of the body and correspond to our more base needs.
+Each major chakra is located at a different point along the spine and each corresponds with different attributes and qualities.
+The first three chakras are located in the lower portion of the body and correspond to our more base needs.
 As we travel up the spine toward the head, our higher order of needs come into play.

 Root Chakra Basics

 The root chakra is the first of the seven major chakras and is located near the base of the spine, as indicated in the red dot in the image above.
 It is the seat of our most basic survival needs.
 These needs can be physical, such as food, clothing, shelter, or mental, such as our feeling stable, grounded and secure in who we are.
 Awakening the root chakra lays the foundation for working with the rest of the chakras.
 Just like building a house, a firm foundation must be laid before we can build the rest of the structure.

 When the root chakra is out of balance, we have a tendency toward fear, anger and resentment.
 We may feel like a victim of what life throws at us.
 We also may physically suffer from digestive issues, joint pain, and skeletal issues.
 We feel disconnected from our physical body and from our true self.

 When the muladhara is in balance, we feel confident and capable.
 We take responsibility for our actions.
 We feel connected to our physical bodies, and are stable, grounded and secure.

 We can awaken the chakras in many ways, including meditation and visualization.
 Included here are some simple suggestions.